CalcProgrammer1/OpenRGB/README.md

   *  You can build the project using Qt Creator or on the command line.
 The commands listed here work for Debian-based distros.

-      1.  sudo apt install build-essential qtcreator qt5-default libusb-1.0-0-dev libhidapi-dev
+      1.  sudo apt install build-essential qtcreator qt5-default libusb-1.0-0-dev libhidapi-dev pkgconf
       2.  git clone https://gitlab.com/CalcProgrammer1/OpenRGB
       3.  cd OpenRGB
       4.  qmake OpenRGB.pro